dif23/cs104-git-final-prj/README.md

 Lastly, it prints the final values from the CPU's 8 registers.

 Overall, it works, but if you start adding more instructions to cpu.py, it gets buggy.
+You'd have to change the addresses of the datainput.txt and instruction_input.txt files in main.py if you ran this on another computer.

 Thank you for the sample project to build off of!